sievericcardo/greenhouse_dt_project/how-to-run.md

     - `org`: organization name (the one you saved while setting up influxDB)
     - `token`: token to access the database (the one you saved while setting up influxDB)
   - An example of the configuration file (`config.ini.example`) can be found in the project
-- Run the following command from the root of the data-collector project to start the demo program:
+- Run the following command from the root of the Data collector project to start the demo program:

 ```bash
 python3 -m collector --demo